luketurnbull/threejs-castle/README.md

 Castle Project for ThreeJS Journey Challenge 18

-# TODO
+# TODO/ Ideas list

 ## Grass

 - [x] Make grass strands different heights
+- [ ] Fade grass sound out when users mouse leaves the hill
+- [ ] Make hover over grass effect better

 ## Windows

+- [x] Make windows all an instance mesh so we're using the same mesh and material
 - [ ] Make sure window normals are facing the correct way in Blender so we don't have to use THREE.DoubleSide
-- [ ] Make windows all an instance mesh so we're using the same mesh and material

 ## Tree